yukijina/yukijina.github.io/_posts/2019-01-31-my_first_cli_project_in_ruby.markdown

 But it turned out it was so much fun to build the program and actually it was even addictive.

 ## Whole Foods Market Recipe Collection
-<p>I used the website from Whole Foods Market Recipe Collection.
-They have a bunch of recipes on their website.</p>
+I used the website from Whole Foods Market Recipe Collection.
+They have a bunch of recipes on their website.<br>

 Here is the site that  I used for this project.<br>
 [http://www.wholefoodsmarket.com/recipe-collections](http://www.wholefoodsmarket.com/recipe-collections)